 The roof of the control tower is known as the glasshouse, from where the remaining airstrips are visible.
 Frozen in time, it is as it was when the airfield was operational with the addition of a model of the airbase in the 1940s.

 The best place to find out more about the town’s history is the Sheringham Museum at the Mo (the ‘Mo’ was a house named after the daughter, Morag, of a local dignitary).
-The museum is an independent charity which tells the fascinating story of Sheringham’s history, that stretches back over a thousand years, through its people and boats.
+The museum is an independent charity which tells the fascinating story of Sheringham’s history, which stretches back over a thousand years, through its people and boats.

-The collection includes a rich variety of agricultural and fishing artefacts, as well a small fleet of boats.
+The collection includes a rich variety of agricultural and fishing artefacts, as well as a small fleet of boats.
 There is a fascinating collection of fishermen’s ganseys, the beautifully knitted pullovers that have become the icon of the coastal fishing industry.

 The tower offers panoramic views over the town and sea and is reached by a lighthouse-like set of steps